fleetdm/fleet/handbook/product.md

 These OKRs fill up a large portion, but not all, of planning (drafting, wireframing, spec'ing, etc.) and engineering capacity.

-This means that there is always some capacity to prioritize feature requests advocated for by customers, Fleet team members, and members of the greater Fleet community.
+This means that there is always some capacity to prioritize requests advocated for by customers, Fleet team members, and members of the greater Fleet community.

 > Note that bugs are always prioritized.

-At Fleet, the requestor is told whether their feature request is prioritized or ejected within 1 business day from when the request is weighed.
+At Fleet, the requestor is told whether their request is prioritized or ejected within 1 business day from when the request is weighed.

-The "Product office hours" meeting is a recurring ritual to make sure that everyone receives a response within this timeframe.
+The "Product office hours" meeting is a recurring ritual to make sure that all requests are weighed.

-#### Making a feature request
+#### Making a request

-To make a feature request, or advocate for a feature request from a customer or community member, all members of the Fleet organization are asked to add their name and a description of the feature request to the list in the ["Product office hours" Google doc](https://docs.google.com/document/d/10B4eDXHjM9lFob6VcBDFEzYR424QRH3EuTpRLbhWyzM/edit#heading=h.w2b5x42h9sgy), then attend the next scheduled "Product office hours" meeting.
+To make a request, or advocate for a request from a customer or community member, all members of the Fleet organization are asked to add their name and a description of the request to the list in the ["Product office hours" Google doc](https://docs.google.com/document/d/10B4eDXHjM9lFob6VcBDFEzYR424QRH3EuTpRLbhWyzM/edit#heading=h.w2b5x42h9sgy), then attend the next scheduled "Product office hours" meeting.

 All members of the Fleet organization are welcome to attend the "Product office hours meeting."
-Feature requests will be discussed from top to bottom while prioritizing attendee feature requests.
+Requests will be discussed from top to bottom while prioritizing attendee requests.

-This
-means that, if the individual that added a feature request is not in attendance, the feature request will discussed towards the end of the call if there's time.
+This means that, if the individual that added a feature request is not in attendance, the feature request will discussed towards the end of the call if there's time.

 All "Product office hours" meetings are recorded and uploaded to the shared Google drive.